 Sally Rockey, Ph.D.

-Prior to this role, Rockey was a leader in federal research, overseeing the operations of the extramural research programs in both agriculture and biomedicine.
-She spent almost twenty years with the US Department of Agriculture, where she held several positions within the Cooperative State Research, Education and Extension Service including head of Competitive Research Grants and Chief Information Officer.
+Prior to joining FFAR, Rockey was a dedicated public servant, overseeing the operations of extramural research programs in both agriculture and biomedicine.
+She spent almost twenty years with the United States Department of Agriculture, where she held several positions within the Cooperative State Research, Education and Extension Service, including head of Competitive Research Grants and Chief Information Officer.

 From there, she spent eleven years with the National Institutes of Health (NIH).
 As the NIH Deputy Director for Extramural Research, she led the operations of the world’s largest extramural research program.

 Rockey received her doctorate degree in entomology from the Ohio State University and did postgraduate work at University of Wisconsin.
 She has devoted her career to improving people’s lives through research and continues this mission in retirement.